 How do I get started?

-Stop by the Student Success Center in Room 190 to view the most current tutoring schedule.
-Walk-ins are welcome, there is no need for an appointment.
+Stop by the Student Success Center in Rm 190 to view the most current tutoring schedule.
+Walk-ins are welcome.
+No appointment is needed.
 Informal study groups meet routinely.

 Can I work with a peer tutor one-on-one?

 Yes, depending on availability.
 Pick up a Request for Peer Tutor Services form in the Student Success Center (Rm 190-G) or download the request form .
 Julie Packer, Director of Disabilities.

 Peer Tutoring Services will contact you to schedule sessions depending on peer tutor availability.

 Peer tutors are fellow students enrolled in the program they tutor in.
 Tutors are recommended by faculty as having exceptional knowledge and skills in their area of study.
 Trained peer tutors have a welcoming attitude and enjoy working with other students.